europeanplaice/distribute-embeddable-python/readme.md

       --cpu <CPU>                    Cpu type to install. it must be 'win32' or 'amd64' or 'arm64' (arm64 only if pyversion >= 3.11).
 Defaults to 'amd64'
   -s, --savepath <SAVEPATH>          where to save the python.
 Defaults to './python-{pyversion}-embed-{cpu}' -r, --requirements <REQUIREMENTS>  requirements.txt path to install libraries from. if not specified, no libraries will be installed
+  -i, --install <INSTALL>            libraries to install.
+If you install multiple libraries, the command must be surrounded by "".
+This is ignored if requirements is set.
-  -c, --compress                     if true it compresses the python into single zip file -h, --help                         Print help information -V, --version                      Print version information
+  -c, --compress                     if true it compresses the python into a single zip file.
+  -h, --help                         Print help information -V, --version                      Print version information
 ```

 ### example
+`distribute_embeddable_python.exe --pyversion 3.10.8 --compress --install "pandas numpy tqdm" `
-`distribute_embeddable_python.exe --pyversion 3.10.8 --compress`
+`distribute_embeddable_python.exe --pyversion 3.10.8 --requirements ./requirements.txt `

 ## How to install libraries manually
 Because PATH of the embeddable python or pip is not added, you can't call pip as you usually do like `pip install numpy`.

-Instead, you call pip from the path of python such as `python-3.11.0-embed-amd64\python.exe -m pip install numpy`
+Instead, you can call pip from the path of python such as `python-3.11.0-embed-amd64\python.exe -m pip install numpy`

 ## Test